Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems

-In the time-domain architecture, we achieve a substantial 6.71× speedup with FNOs compared to exact unitary evolution for inferring dynamics at later times for 8 qubit systems with only a minimal fidelity reduction of $0.04\%$.
+In the time-domain architecture with wavefunction inputs, we achieve a substantial 6.71x speedup with FNOs compared to exact unitary evolution for inferring dynamics at later times for 8 qubit systems with only a minimal fidelity reduction of $0.04\%$.
+For Hamiltonian-observable inputs, the FNO demonstrates an even more remarkable inference speedup on the order of $10^4$x for 20-qubit systems, highlighting its efficiency for larger-scale quantum simulations.
 We note that this speedup is likely to become more substantial at larger system sizes, as both exact unitary integration and approximate integration techniques become more computationally intensive.
 Additionally, we demonstrate FNO's capability for zero-shot super-resolution on 4 qubits by making predictions on a grid 10 times finer than that of the training interval.
-Due to its discretization-invariance, the FNO maintains exceptional accuracy, with error rates as low as 0.04\% on the finer grid, while the U-Net shows a significantly increased error rate of 51.70\% on the finer discretization.
+Due to its discretization-invariance, the FNO maintains exceptional accuracy, achieving error rates as low as 0.04\% on the finer grid.
+For comparison, we include a U-Net baseline, a widely used convolutional encoder–decoder architecture with skip connections \cite{williams2023unified}.
+Due to its fixed-size kernels, U-Net learns patterns at a fixed resolution and does not learn the underlying operator \cite{liuschiaffini2024}.
+When evaluated on the same finer discretization, the U-Net exhibits a substantially higher error rate of 51.70\%.
+This contrast highlights that while U-Net can reproduce patterns at fixed resolution, it does not learn the underlying operator, emphasizing the advantage of FNOs for capturing system dynamics and enabling accurate extrapolation.
+As shown in Figure ~\ref{fig:time}, the FNO markedly outperforms the U-Net in the extrapolation regime.
+The U-Net performs poorly, particularly on low-energy wavefunction inputs, with a mean fidelity of $0.1501$, whereas the FNO captures the underlying structure and extrapolates with high accuracy, achieving a mean fidelity of $0.8893$.
+Similarly, a direct comparison with classical trajectory-based methods such as Dynamical Mode Decomposition (DMD) is not feasible.
+DMD assumes knowledge of the system’s initial state and operates on snapshot pairs from a single trajectory, learning a linear operator that describes the evolution of that specific state \cite{Zhang2016Evaluating}.
+In contrast, in our setting, the initial state is unknown, so DMD cannot be directly applied.
+The FNO, on the other hand, is trained on a diverse set of randomly generated quantum wavefunctions and learns a functional mapping of the time evolution across an entire class of states.
+This allows FNOs not only to reproduce local features but also to capture the underlying operator governing quantum dynamics, a capability that neither purely pattern-based ML models nor single-trajectory linear methods can provide.
 These results highlight FNO’s superior performance in both computational efficiency and accuracy, emphasizing its potential as a powerful tool for predicting quantum dynamics.